Coral Reef Plants

 Thus, the animals active here by day are mainly small invertebrates.
 These seagrass dwellers rely heavily on concealment during daylight hours, either through camouflage or burrowing.

 A few, like the once-ubiquitous conch, have stout shells to protect them.
 Only such well-defended animals and can roam about in the open by day with a measure of safety.
 At night however, many of the larger reef fishes that shelter by day on nearby patch reefs or in the outer reef zones move into the seagrass meadows to forage under the cover of darkness.

 Mangroves are a unique group of large shrub-like plants that grow in thick, physically complex "forests" that line many tropical and sub-tropical shores.

-One of the rare terrestrial plants able to tolerate direct immersion in sea water, they have adapted to saline conditions where other plant life cannot survive by means of salt-filtering roots and salt-excreting leaves.
+One of the rare terrestrial plants able to tolerate direct immersion in sea water, mangroves have adapted to saline conditions where other "land plants" cannot survive.
+They accomplish this feat by means of specialized salt-filtering roots and salt-excreting leaves.

-A variety of forms of marine algae are always present in coral reef ecosystems; in fact, a few types are essential to the survival of corals and the formation of coral reefs.
+A variety of algae is always present in coral reef ecosystems; in fact, a few types are essential to the survival of corals and the formation of coral reefs.